 Trixie: Don't remind me.
 I'll have to wash my imagination twice.

 Trixie: Ugh... three times.

-Breaking the Fourth Wall: Sometimes the narrative is cut short because someone is wondering why narrator hasn't spoken or have a weird look on their face.
+Breaking the Fourth Wall: Sometimes the narrative is cut short because someone is wondering why the narrator hasn't spoken or has a weird look on their face.
 In one case, a very hung-over Jack actually concludes his monologue out loud. ("See what I mean?
 Oh, was that out loud?")
 In episode 51, Jack actually refers directly to the fact that it is episode 51 in his opening monologue.

 Breather Episode: "Much Ado About Norman" is a hilarious, easygoing misadventure sandwiched between "The Reunion" a twisted family piece, and "Dance, Justice, Dance", perhaps one of the most action packed episodes in the series.

-The Cameo: Mary Jo Pehl appears in "A Midsummer Night's Noir" Anna Castle, star of an extraordinarily cheesy detective movie.
+The Cameo: Mary Jo Pehl appears in "A Midsummer Night's Noir" as Anna Castle, star of an extraordinarily cheesy detective movie.
 Appropriately enough, Jack and Freddie spend part of the episode heckling the movie as they watch it.